Limited company: One of the most common legal forms

 The share capital is also taxed twice over: the company must pay tax on the share capital, and on top of this, the shares must be declared as personal wealth by the shareholder.

 Thanks to the second corporate tax reform, the inconvenience of double taxation has been reduced.
 The partial taxation of dividends at 60% on private wealth and 50% on business assets for shareholders has readjusted the tax burden.
-Companies that obtain financing via loans no longer have an advantage over those that seek engaged shareholders (Federal Department of Finance: Second Corporate Tax Reform (only in German)).
+Companies that obtain financing via loans no longer have an advantage over those that seek engaged shareholders.

 Share capital